CBD and me.

 Please note that I am not a medical professional, and I am not advocating the usage of CBD oil.
 You need to do your own research on whether it is for you, contraindicates with any current medications etc.

 After an awful lot of reading, understanding the pros and the cons, I decided to take the plunge and buy my first bottle.
-Again much research into which were reliable brands and I fell on Thrive, which is an organically grown CBD oil.
+Again much research into which were reliable brands and I fell on Nutrivive, which is an organically grown CBD oil.
 The first evening came and I’d spent the whole day dreaming of a proper, uninterrupted, anxiety free, nights sleep for the first time in over 12 months.
 Ever since having COVID in March 2019 I’ve had the most terrible brain fog so I had high hopes it would also help this.

 I bought myself the low dosage oil and felt a little concerned that maybe I wouldn’t have had enough to make any difference.
 The alarm clock woke me up!
 This was the first time I’d been woken up by my alarm clock in such a long time.
 I’d also had a dreamless night, no sudden awakening with my recurring nightmares.
 It was such a relief, but I still wasn’t convinced, was this just a coincidence?